didiersmith/steve/chapters/purely-hypothetical.md

 ## 0. Purely Hypothetical

-"Haw are you doing, Gabe?"
+"How are you doing, Gabe?"
 Steve asked on the phone.
 "Long time no chat."

 "Yeah, great thanks!"
 Gabe replied.
 "Working on a new grant proposal."